-Chili contains the fiery-tasting chemical capsaicin; in fact it is the capsaicin that gives a chili its heat.
+Chilli contains the fiery-tasting chemical capsaicin; in fact, it is the capsaicin that gives chilli its heat.
 Capsaicin stimulates circulation, aids digestion, opens nasal passages and best of all sends a feeling of euphoria straight to your brain.
-Of course, that depends on whether you enjoy chili or not!
+Of course, that depends on whether you enjoy chilli or not!

 One of the principal spices in curry powder is Turmeric, a cousin of ginger.
 Turmeric is especially rich in curcumin, a compound believed by experts at the University of California Los Angeles Alzheimer's Disease Research Center to inhibit Alzheimer's disease in multiple ways.

-Much like the low GI foods described above, legumes provide glucose to fuel the brain, and the fiber they contain slows down the absorption of glucose, therefore helping to maintain stable levels of energy, support alertness and aid concentration overtime.
+Much like the low GI foods described above, legumes provide glucose to fuel the brain.
+The fibre they contain slows down the absorption of glucose, therefore helping to maintain stable levels of energy.
+This supports alertness and aid concentration overtime.

 ADDLs (amyloid B-derived diffusible ligands) are Alzheimer's-inducing proteins and are toxic to the brain.
 In the initial stages of Alzheimer's, ADDLs attach themselves to brain cells rendering them unable to communicate with each other, eventually leading to memory loss.
 According to research conducted at the Monell Chemical Senses Center in Philadelphia, extra virgin olive oil may be a powerful weapon against ADDLs.